jmquigley/notesdb/docs/notesdb.md

 Retrieves an artifact from the schema.
 If it exists, then it is returned by the promise.
 If it is not found, then an error will be thrown.
 If the artifact has never been loaded before, then it is read from the filesystem when this request is made.
+This will place the artifact into the recent documents queue.

 When the request is a section or notebook a temporary artifact object is created and returned.

+The thenable resolves to the artifact created by the get request.

 **Kind**: instance method of <code>[NotesDB](#NotesDB)</code>
 **Returns**: <code>Promise</code> - a javascript promise object.